-Ref Page Policy / Main Modification Reason . ugo Paragraph Roucon Smaller Villages nillenden, Coldred, Nonington, Ringwould, Staple and Woodnesborough MM114 212 SAP50 - Land adjacent to Short Street, Chillenden (GOO006) - Land adjacent to Short Street, Chillenden Amend Site-Specific Issues and Requirements: SAP50 - Land adjacent to Short Street, Chillenden (GOO006) Heritage Assessment Statement is required to avoid or minimise harm to heritage assets including The Grange (grade II) and Chillenden Conservation Area Existing trees and hedgerows along the boundary boundaries of the site should be retained and enhanced to provide an appropriate landscape buffer, with the exception of the removal of hedgerow along the Short Street frontage to provide suitable access, which shall be kept to the minimum needed to provide the required sight lines A site specific Flood Risk Assessment must be carried out in accordance with Policy CC5 to address the issue of required as the site is shown to be at risk of flooding from surface water flooding.
+MM No. Page Policy / Paragraph Main Modification MM114 212 SAP50 - Land adjacent to Short Street, Chillenden (GOO006) - Land adjacent to Short Street, Chillenden Amend Site-Specific Issues and Requirements: SAP50 - Land adjacent to Short Street, Chillenden (GOO006) Heritage Assessment Statement is required to avoid or minimise harm to heritage assets including The Grange (grade II) and Chillenden Conservation Area Existing trees and hedgerows along the boundary boundaries of the site should be retained and enhanced to provide an appropriate landscape buffer, with the exception of the removal of hedgerow along the Short Street frontage to provide suitable access, which shall be kept to the minimum needed to provide the required sight lines A site specific Flood Risk Assessment must be carried out in accordance with Policy CC5 to address the issue of required as the site is shown to be at risk of flooding from surface water flooding.
 As part of this the This should inform the Sequential Approach which should be applied to the layout of the site by locating the most vulnerable elements in the lowest risk areas.
 SuDs should be provided.
-For effectiveness, consistency with national planning policy and to ensure that the policy is justified MM115 214 SAP51 - Land opposite the Conifers, Coldred (SHE013) Land opposite the Conifers, Coldred Amend Site-Specific Issues and Requirements: SAP51 - Land opposite the Conifers, Coldred (SHE013) Heritage Assessment Statement is required to avoid or minimise harm to heritage assets including Coldred Village Green Conservation Area For effectiveness
+MM115 214 SAP51 - Land opposite the Conifers, Coldred (SHE013) Land opposite the Conifers, Coldred Amend Site-Specific Issues and Requirements: SAP51 - Land opposite the Conifers, Coldred (SHE013) Heritage Assessment Statement is required to avoid or minimise harm to heritage assets including Coldred Village Green Conservation Area